-This blog is the second in a six-post series.
+This blog is the second of a six-post series.
 I am assuming that you already know you want to be an Airbnb host.

 Being an Airbnb host is not easy.
 It’s hard work if you want to do it right and be in the top 20% of earners for your market.
 Luckily, you found my blog which means you want to do it right 😀